BvChung/Forecast-On-The-Go/README.md

 Why it was built
 ---

-ForecastontheGo is my first responsive website built and used to reinforce my fundamentals of web development, practice using an api and provide a site for quick access to the current weather.
+ForecastontheGo was my first responsive website built and used to reinforce my fundamentals of web development, practice using an api and provide a site for quick access to the current weather.

 Tech Used: HTML/CSS/Javascript